wandb/docs/docs/guides/hosting/iam/sso.md

 In addition to basic [environment variables](../env-vars.md), you can use environment variables to [configure IAM options](advanced_env_vars.md) for your [Dedicated Cloud](../hosting-options/dedicated_cloud.md) or [Self-managed](../hosting-options/self-managed.md) instance.

+To assist with configuring Identity Providers for [Dedicated Cloud](../hosting-options/dedicated_cloud.md) or [Self-managed](../hosting-options/self-managed.md) W&B Server installations, here are some key guidelines to follow for various IdPs.
+If you’re using the SaaS version of W&B, reach out to [support@wandb.com](mailto:support@wandb.com) for assistance in configuring an Auth0 tenant for your organization.

 <Tabs
   defaultValue="aws"
   values={[